kompics/kompact/docs/src/distributed/basiccommunication.md

 }
 ```

-And the we can load it and start the initial timeout in the `on_start` handler as before:
+And then we can load it and start the initial timeout in the `on_start` handler as before:

 ```rust,edition2018,no_run,noplaypen
 {{#rustdoc_include ../../examples/src/bin/leader_election.rs:lifecycle}}